The-McGrail-Foundation/MIMEDefang-website/content/pages/man/MIMEDefang-Antivirus.pm.md

 # NAME

 Mail::MIMEDefang::Antivirus - Antivirus interface methods for email filters

 # DESCRIPTION

-Mail::MIMEDefang::Antivirus are a set of methods that can be called from *mimedefang-filter* to scan with installed antivirus software the email message.
+Mail::MIMEDefang::Antivirus are a set of methods that can be called from `mimedefang-filter` to scan with installed antivirus software the email message.

 # METHODS

-message_contains_virus
+- message\_contains\_virus

-:   Method that scans a message using every installed virus scanner.
+    Method that scans a message using every installed virus scanner.

-entity_contains_virus
+- entity\_contains\_virus

-:   Method that scans a `MIME::Entity` part using every installed virus
+    Method that scans a `MIME::Entity` part using every installed virus scanner.
-    scanner.

-initialize_virus_scanner_routines
+- initialize\_virus\_scanner\_routines

-:   Method that sets `@VirusScannerMessageRoutines` and
+    Method that sets `@VirusScannerMessageRoutines` and
     `@VirusScannerEntityRoutines` to arrays of virus-scanner routines to call, based on installed scanners.

-run_virus_scanner
+- run\_virus\_scanner

-:   Method that runs a virus scanner, collecting output in
+    Method that runs a virus scanner, collecting output in `$VirusScannerMessages`.
-    `$VirusScannerMessages`.